vadinnah/Algorithms/README.md

 ###### Edge Classification

 There are 4 types of edges in a graph:
-1. Leaf edge: An edge that adds a new vertex to the tree.
+1. Tree edge: An edge that adds a new vertex to the tree.

    ..._Vertex v of the edge (u,v) was previously undiscovered._
 2. Forward edge: An edge (u,v) that leads to an descendant in the tree